gilch/hissp/docs/macro_tutorial.rst

 Macro Tutorial
 ##############

 ..
-TODO: be sure to demonstrate hissp.compiler..NS and hissp.compiler..readerless somewhere
+TODO: be sure to demonstrate hissp.compiler..ENV and hissp.compiler..readerless somewhere
 ..
 TODO: be sure to demonstrate a recursive macro somewhere

 Lisp is a higher-level language than Python,